Information Bulletin – What is Albinism?

 Genetics of Albinism

 The genes for OCA are located on “autosomal” chromosomes.
 Autosomes are the 22 pairs of chromosomes that contain genes for our general body characteristics, compared to the one pair of sex chromosomes.
 We normally have two copies of these chromosomes and the many genes on them – one inherited from our father, the other inherited from our mother.
 For a recessive trait (like most types of albinism) to occur, both of the person’s chromosomes must carry that trait.
-That means that most types of albinism result from inheriting an albinism trait from both the mother and the father who often have normal pigmentation.
+That means that most types of albinism result from inheriting an albinism trait from both the mother and the father who often have typical pigmentation.
 In this case, the mother and father are considered to be carriers of the albinism trait because they each carry a recessive gene for the condition but do not manifest the condition themselves.
 When both parents carry the albinism gene (and neither parent has albinism) there is a one in four chance at each pregnancy that the baby will be born with albinism.
 This type of inheritance is called “autosomal recessive” inheritance.

 Ocular albinism (OA1) is caused by a change in the GPR143 gene that plays a signaling role that is especially important to pigmentation in the eye.
 OA1 follows a simpler pattern of inheritance because the gene for OA1 is on the X chromosome.
 Females have two copies of the X chromosome while males have only one copy (and a Y chromosome that makes them male).
 To have ocular albinism, a male only needs to inherit one changed copy of the gene for ocular albinism from his carrier mother.
 Therefore almost all of the people with OA1 are males.
 Parents should be suspicious if a female child is said to have ocular albinism.
 While possible if the mother is a carrier of ocular albinism and the father has ocular albinism, it is extremely rare.